adrianovaladar/logorithm/README.md

 using enum LOGLEVEL;

 int main() {
-    /* Uncomment the next line to filter logs, allowing only Warning and Error levels in this case.
+    /* Uncomment the next line to filter logs, allowing only Warning, Error and Fatal levels in this case.
      * The other levels will be ignored.
      * All and none will be discarded.
     */
     // logger.setMinimumLogLevel(Warning);
+    logger.log("This is a trace message.", Trace);
     logger.log("This is a debug message.", Debug);
     logger.log("This is an info message.", Info);
     logger.log("This is a warning message.", Warning);
     logger.log("This is an error message.", Error);
+    logger.log("This is a fatal message.", Fatal);
     return 0;
 }
 ```